LaunchCode-Education-Archived/skills-back-end-csharp/studios/area/README.md

 Get cosy with C# syntax by revisiting one of our early Python programs.
 We'll create a console program that calculates the area of a circle based on input from the user.

+## Creating your class

+Since you're still new to C# and Visual Studio, we'll provide some extra direction the first few times we go to write code.

+Create a new project named `Area` by right-clicking on the top-level "Solution 'csharp-exercises'" item.
+Select *Add > New Project*.
+In the modal that opens, make sure "Console Application (.NET Core)" is selected, and enter "Area" in the *Name* field at the bottom of the window.
+Click *OK*.

+You'll write your code in the `Program.cs` file within the Area project.

+## Your task

 Write a program/class `Area` that prompts the user for a number, and then calculate the area of a circle with that radius and print the result.

 > *NOTE:* Recall that the area of a circle is `A = pi * r * r` where `pi` is 3.14 and `r` is the radius.